isomerpages/ura-lkywcp/_about/0-about-the-prize.md

 The Prize Laureate will be presented with an award certificate, a gold medallion and a cash prize of Singapore Dollars $300,000, sponsored by [Keppel Corporation](/prize-sponsor/).

+> "Through the Prize, we hope to draw inspiration, share experiences, and progress together as a global community."
+> ##### -- Dr Cheong Koon Hean

 #### **A fitting tribute**

 The Prize is named after Singapore’s first Prime Minister.
 Mr Lee was instrumental in developing Singapore into a distinctive, clean and green garden city in a short span of a few decades.
 Under his leadership, the adoption of strategic land use, transport and environmental policies and programmes have helped Singapore to develop into a liveable city with a high quality living environment, in tandem with rapid economic growth.